Skip to content

 Prevention

-To prevent Group B Streptococcus (ST283) infection, members of the public are reminded to maintain personal, food and environmental hygiene and should keep their hands clean and practice good wound care at all times, especially:
+To prevent invasive GBS ST283 infection, members of the public are reminded to maintain personal, food and environmental hygiene, keep their hands clean and practise good wound care at all times, especially:

 • To minimise the infection risks, workers of aquatic products or restaurants must wear gloves when handling aquatic products and avoid direct contact with aquatic products or dirty water with bare hands;